simcesplatform/Platform-Manager/instructions/running_simulation.md

 For statically deployed components the component code repository should also include instructions on how to install and start the component that should be followed.

 A dynamically deployed component should include a Dockerfile that can be used to build the Docker image for the container.
 See the section [Building Docker images for domain components](#building-docker-images-for-domain-components) on how to build the Docker images for the dynamically deployed domain components.
+Also, any resource file that a dynamically deployed component uses must be available for the Platform Manager.
+See the section [Making resource files available for the Platform Manager](#making-resource-files-available-for-the-platform-manager) for instructions on how to do that.

 ### Making resource files available for the Platform Manager